What is my role as department head?

 Under no circumstances should a department receive credit card information over the phone or email, or via ‘mailers.’
 Nor should a department write down/store credit card information.

-If you have any question regarding your process and compliance, contact Jim Taylor, Information Security Officer, at 836-5226.
-His office can assist you in ensuring full compliance with University policy and regulations.
+If you have any question regarding your process and compliance, contact Robert Martin, information security officer, at 417-836-5226.
+His office can assist you in ensuring full compliance with university policy and regulations.

 On a practical basis – what should I do?